wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 The most important pipeline outputs are the lists of characterized SV junction calls:
 - an R-compatible RDS file included in a date package for use in the svCapture app, *.find.structural_variants.rds
 - a gzipped flat file, *.find.structural_variants.gz
-- a VCF format file, *.find.structural_variants.vcf.bgz
+- a VCF format file, *.find.structural_variants.vcf.bgz, for use with other SV analysis tools

 Additional important output files are:
 - the app data package for interactive visualization, *.mdi.package.zip